Emley Moor transmitting station: Broadcast details

 Emley Moor tower broadcasts six digital television multiplexes, three digital radio ensembles, and two independent local radio stations (Capital Yorkshire and Heart Yorkshire), over an area of approximately 10000 sqkm.
 It is the main station for 57 relays and repeaters throughout Yorkshire and the surrounding counties.
 In July 2007, it was confirmed by Ofcom that Emley Moor would remain a B group transmitter after digital switchover (DSO).

 The area is important for RF, radio frequency transmission, and from the foot of the structure, both Holme Moss and the Moorside Edge transmitter are visible.
-They are within a ten mile (16 km) radius, and are located to the southwest and west-northwest, respectively.
+They are within a ten-mile (16 km) radius, and are located to the southwest and west-northwest, respectively.

-Its television coverage area is one of the largest in the UK; covering most of Yorkshire including Hull, Leeds, Sheffield and York.
+Its television coverage area is one of the largest in the UK; covering most of Yorkshire and parts of the East Midlands including Leeds, Sheffield, York, Chesterfield, Worksop and Mansfield.
 Some transmissions can be received in Greater Manchester across the Pennines due to the height of the antenna on the tower and the powerful signal.

 Repairs and alterations

 Over the years, the concrete structure has been updated to reflect the changing nature of communications and technology.
 At the top and bottom of the tower, supporting structures have been attached to accommodate dishes and aerials.

 The BBC reported in July 2006 that for up to two weeks, it would broadcast analogue and digital signals at a lower power than usual, or shut down between 09:00 and 15:00 BST on weekdays from late July until 4 August, to allow aircraft warning lights to be fitted and repairs carried out.
 Repairs were estimated to affect around five million homes; however, a spokesperson for National Grid Wireless announced that the work had been scheduled around major events.

 Digital UK reported in April 2010 that the transmitter would undergo work in preparation for the digital switchover (DSO) in 2011.
 Disruption to some or all Freeview services was expected to last for around two months, during which time a reserve transmitter would continue to broadcast the five main analogue channels.
 The work was then reported to be continuing into September due to "poor weather conditions and complex engineering issues".

-In March 2018, a temporary 324 m mast was erected so that work could be undertaken on the main tower's transmitting arrays without interrupting transmissions.
+In March 2018, a temporary 324 m mast was erected so that work could be undertaken on the main tower's transmitting arrays without interrupting transmissions,.
+The temporary mast was due to be removed by the end of 2021.
+However, it was not until summer 2023 that work got underway to dismantle it, carried out by Turmbau Steffens & Nölle GmbH of Berlin.